minhkhuong2404/badmintonBookingApp/Homework/teamE_hmw3.md

 TU26 | Check ```updateBookingPaymentStatus``` with valid data but the callerId on the client and the request callerId are different(not staff) | bookingId, callerId | server return 'Action is not allow' | As Expected | Pass
 TU27 | Check ```updateBookingPaymentStatus``` with valid data and callerId and statusId.change > 2 | bookingId, callerId | server return 'Try again later' | As Expected | Pass

-test case:
-- callerId, Input bookingId: update the booking's payment status
-- callerId, wrong Input bookingId: server returns 'no result is found'
-- wrong/no callerId, bookingId: server returns 'no result is found'

 ### _getNameCity/getNameVenue/getNameCourt/getNameUser_
 Test Case ID | Test Scenario | Test Data | Expected Results | Actual Results | Pass/Fail